 Over the past year, I’ve noticed a flare up in symptoms and some new symptoms appear.
 The main symptoms I’ve experienced are:

 The urinary and reproductive symptoms started about a year ago.
 Up until this point, I had not experienced a UTI for about 10 years.
 This time last year, I moved to London to live with my partner in the hope that love would solve everything.
 The energy of the city appealed to me and I thought I would find some work and enjoy being with him.
 Like many things in life, this didn’t go to plan.
 London was stressful because our landlord decided to start renovations shortly after I arrived and the place pretty much resembled a building site.
 Builders were in daily from about 8am and the house was extremely dusty no matter how hard we cleaned.
 Obviously this environment was not conducive to health.
-This combined with the fact I started a job in sales only to be let go of 8 days later, meant that I ended up sitting outside The National Gallery crying my eyes out.
-Now i found myself in a new city with no money and no job, it was safe to say that I felt totally overwhelmed.
-After 5 weeks I made the decision to return to Cornwall.
+This combined with the fact I started a job in sales only to be let go of eight days later, meant that I ended up sitting outside The National Gallery crying my eyes out.
+Here I was, in a new city with no money and no job.
+It was safe to say that I felt totally overwhelmed!
+After five weeks I made the decision to return to Cornwall.

 On returning, I booked an appointment with my GP.
 Lab results confirmed that I had a UTI and I took antibiotics because I didn’t want to risk damage to my kidneys and I was so exhausted and sore.
 Unfortunately the relief was short lived and two weeks after finishing the antibiotics, the symptoms returned.
 I was having abnormal gynaecological symptoms too and booked myself in for a routine checkup at the clinic.
 The examination was painful, I began to bleed quite heavily and it showed that my cervix was inflamed.
 This upset and worried me a lot.
 Fortunately, the test results came back clear but they couldn’t explain the cause of the cervical inflammation and was also told that I had bacterial vaginosis, which means the natural bacterial balance in the vagina is disrupted.
 This is relatively common and can happen for a variety of reasons.
 I was given medication but I didn’t take it and instead took some antimicrobial herbal teas to rebalance naturally.